My reading notes from ConCom: Conflict Communication A New Paradigm in Conscious Communication (Miller, Rory)

 Truth is not relative.
 Zero is always zero.
 "Should"s are beliefs.
 They are ripe for tribalism.

 Hooks are excuses for acting out.
 Actively sought out.
 Motivation to act comes first.
 Stay above the emotional landscape.
 The big dog tactic.
-To further deescalate without violence, leave, or raising the stakes (not advised).
+To further deescalate without violence, leave, or raise the stakes (not advised).
 Addressing the behaviour directly and staying calm.
 Acknowledge the monkey trap but refuse to play.

 Reversal: Be aware for when you are looking for hooks.
 Start by staying in common ground.
 Being rude, cruel or insensitive are automatic hooks.
 Holier-than-thou-ness can be found in more areas than religion.
 Look at your friends.

 The Monkey Problem#

 Real conflicts are almost never about the problem.
 They are over status, identity, credit or protocols.
 Some monkey problems:

 - Status checking: a.k.a. ass sniffing.
 Who you are and where you fit.
 Communicate that you know where you fit.
 Otherwise, you will be educated by being dismissed or patronised.

 - Dominance: Always, someone is in charge.
 An uncertain hierarchy is a great reason for conflict.
 All communication is manipulation. (compare to 10b1a Communication in information theory).
 Study status.
 50e4 Ask for for help instead of offering to help.